jib/piped/README.md

   called a `listener`

 * *chains*
-  A list of failover remotes is considerd a chain.
+  A list of failover remotes is considered a chain.
 The idea is that at least one node in the chain should be available for delivery, or the chain is marked as sick.
 This is usually a state you don't want to be in, as you'd be losing (one of) your remote streams.